 Before using infliximab, tell your doctor or pharmacist if you are allergic to it; or to other infliximab products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: tuberculosis (previous infection or positive skin test), past/recent/current infections (such as cold sores, valley fever), heart disease (such as heart failure), blood/bone marrow disorder (such as leukopenia, thrombocytopenia), nervous system disorder (such as numbness/tingling, seizures, multiple sclerosis), cancer (such as breast cancer, skin cancer, lymphoma), a certain lung disorder (chronic obstructive pulmonary disease-COPD), liver disease (such as hepatitis B), light treatment for psoriasis (phototherapy).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Infliximab can make you more likely to get infections or may worsen any current infections.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Call your doctor if you have been exposed to an infection or for more details.
 Do not have immunizations/vaccinations without the consent of your doctor.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 Older adults may be more sensitive to the side effects of this drug, especially risk for infections.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 Mothers who have used this medication during pregnancy should ask a doctor about immunizations/vaccinations for their newborn babies.
-It is unknown if this medication passes into breast milk.
-However, it is unlikely to harm a nursing infant.
+This drug may pass into breast milk, but it is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.